hussainzahidgiki/hussainzahidgiki/README.md

-<h1>👋 Hello there, I'm Kyle DeGuzman</h1>
+<h1>👋 Hello there, I'm Hussain Zahid</h1>
-- 👀 I’m a Front-End Engineer at AWS. <br>
+- 👀 I’m a Software Engineer based in the UK. <br>
-- 🌱 I’m currently learning about component libraries, AWS services, and maybe Unreal Engine very soon<br>
+- 🌱 I’m currently learning more about CI/CD and Devops <br>
-- 💞️ I’m looking to collaborate on any UX design project or blog posts.  <br>
+- 💞️ I’m looking to collaborate on any project or blog posts.  <br>
-- 🔎 Find my content on  Medium <a href="https://medium.com/@kyledeguzmanx">@kyledeguzmanx</a>.
-I regularly contribute to <a href="https://javascript.plainenglish.io/">Javascript in Plain English </a>  <br>
-- 🧑‍🎨Find some of my design projects on Figma <a href="https://www.figma.com/@kyledeguzmanx">@kyledeguzmanx</a> <br>
+- 🧑‍🎨 Find some of the companies I've worked with at <a href="https://www.figma.com/@kyledeguzmanx">hussainzahid.dev</a> <br>
-- 📫 Reach me on Twitter @kyledeguzmanx or LinkedIn <br>
+- 📫 Reach me through hussainzahidgiki@gmail.com or LinkedIn <br>
-- 👨🏽‍🎓 CSUN 2022 Grad
+- 👨🏽‍🎓 MSc Software Engineering from Cardiff University
 <h2> Skills </h2>
 <table align="center">
   <tr>